florczaq/ProfileManager/README.md

   Download the folder from this repository.

 ### Usage
+Place ProfileManagerCLI at C:/  ([C:/ProfileManagerCLI]) Add ProfileManagerCLI folder directory to Environment Variables > Path .

 `Backspace` hard quits the application
-Add profileManager folder to enviroment variables.
 Type `pm` and:
 - `--help` - list of options
 - `-a/--add + new profile name` - Adds new profile